wwt/building-a-python-sdk/docs/module-3.md

 <img src="../_images/python_module_icon.png" style="zoom:25%;" />

-The job of the **client** module is to *wrap* the REST endpoints available on the platform.
+The job of the **client** module is to *wrap* the REST endpoints available on the platform and serve as the *interface* to the consumer.
 This section will build the API wrapper module using a combination of resources as a reference.

 [DNA Center API Documentation](https://developer.cisco.com/docs/dna-center/#!cisco-dna-1-3-3-x-api-api-authentication-authentication-api)